artsy/Swift-at-Artsy/Beginners/Lesson One/README.md

 Hey!
 So we're going to be looking at Swift from the perspective of learning programming.
-This means you get to ask awkward questions and I struggle to verbalise concepts that are the programming wquivilent of muscle memory.
+This means you get to ask awkward questions and I struggle to verbalise concepts that are the programming equivalent of muscle memory.
 It'll be fun!

 To start of we need to get to a point where we can write any code.
 We're going to assume that you already have a copy of Xcode 7 installed.
 With that, let's get started!